-Amended and Restated Management Long-Term Incentive Plan

-In connection with the execution of the transaction agreement, by and among Replay, Finance of America Equity Capital LLC, and the other parties thereto, dated as of October 12, 2020 (the "Transaction Agreement"), UFG adopted the Amended and Restated UFG Holdings LLC Management Long-Term Incentive Plan (the "A&R MLTIP"), effective as of the date the Transaction Agreement was executed.
-The A&R MLTIP replaced the MLTIP under which certain named executive officers were previously granted phantom units as a vehicle provide participants with the opportunity to receive payments in connection with certain distributions of the Company.
-Following the date the Transaction Agreement was executed, no additional phantom units were permitted to be granted under the A&R MLTIP.
+The UFG Holdings LLC Management Long-Term Incentive Plan (the "MLTIP") was established by UFG Holdings LLC ("UFG"), the Company's predecessor holding company, on January 1, 2015 to provide an incentive to key employees to continue in the employment of UFG and to improve the growth and profitability of UFG.
+In connection with the execution of the transaction agreement, by and among Replay, FoA Equity, and the other parties thereto, dated as of October 12, 2020 (the "Transaction Agreement"), UFG adopted the Amended and Restated UFG Holdings LLC Management Long-Term Incentive Plan (the "A&R MLTIP"), effective as of the date the Transaction Agreement was executed, which amended and restated the MLTIP.

-Under the terms of the A&R MLTIP, participants (including Ms. Cook and Messrs.
-Fleming and Prahm) were entitled to receive, subject to the terms and conditions of the A&R LTIP, (i) a cash payment promptly following April 1, 2021, the closing date of the Business Combination, and, in consideration for the cancellation of the underlying phantom units granted under the MLTIP, (ii) a grant of restricted stock units under the Incentive Plan (as defined below, such restricted stock units, referred to herein as the "Replacement RSUs") and (iii) the right to receive additional shares of Class A Common Stock upon the occurrence of, at any time during the six years following closing of the Business Combination, (a) the average trading price of our Class A Common Stock meeting or exceeding \$12.50 for any 20 trading days within a period of 30 consecutive trading days (the date when the foregoing is first satisfied, the "First Earnout Achievement Date") or (b) the average trading price of the Class A Common Stock is \$15.00 or greater for any 20 trading days within a period of 30 consecutive trading days (the date when the foregoing is first satisfied, the "Second Earnout Achievement Date," collectively, the "Earnout Rights").
+Under the terms of the A&R MLTIP, participants (including Mr. Fleming, Ms. Sieffert and Mr. Prahm) were entitled to receive, subject to the terms and conditions of the A&R MLTIP, in consideration for the cancellation of legacy phantom units previously granted to such participants under the MLTIP, (i) a cash payment promptly following April 1, 2021, the closing date of the Business Combination, (ii) a grant of restricted stock units under the Omnibus Plan (such restricted stock units referred to herein as the "Replacement RSUs") and (iii) the right to receive additional shares of Class A Common Stock upon the occurrence of, at any time during the six years following the closing of the Business Combination, (a) the average trading price of our Class A Common Stock meeting or exceeding \$12.50 for any 20 trading days within a period of 30 consecutive trading days (the date when the foregoing is first satisfied, the "First Earnout Achievement Date") or (b) the average trading price of the Class A Common Stock is \$15.00 or greater for any 20 trading days within a period of 30 consecutive trading days (the date when the foregoing is first satisfied, the "Second Earnout Achievement Date;" such rights collectively, the "Earnout Rights").
 The Earnout Rights are subject to the same service requirements as the Replacement RSUs, as described below.
 The A&R MLTIP is administered by the compensation committee of the Company, such administrative body being referred to herein as the "Administrator."

-As described above, the Earnout Rights will vest upon the occurrence of certain market-based events (in each instance, an "Earnout Date.")
+As described above, the Earnout Rights will vest upon the occurrence of certain market-based events (in each instance, an "Earnout Date").
 As applicable, each participant shall receive the right to receive a number of additional shares of Class A Common Stock equal to the product of (i) 900,000 and (ii) a fraction, the numerator of which is the number of Replacement RSUs granted to such participant and the denominator of which is equal to the quotient of (x) the Retained Value (as defined below) divided by (y) the Closing Price (as defined below).
-The Earnout Rights are subject to the same vesting conditions as the Replacement RSUs to which they relate and will settle at the same time as such Replacement RSUs; provided that, to the extent that a Replacement RSU has settled prior to the occurrence of the applicable Earnout Date, any Earnout Rights in respect of such Replacement RSUs will be vested as of the occurrence of the applicable Earnout Date and will be settled promptly following such Earnout Date.
-Notwithstanding the foregoing, to the extent that any Replacement RSUs are forfeited on or prior to the occurrence of an Earnout Date, for purposes of calculating such participant's Earnout Rights with respect to such Earnout Date, the amount in the numerator of the fraction described in clause (ii) of the first sentence of this paragraph will be reduced by the number of Replacement RSUs forfeited by such participant on or prior to the applicable Earnout Date.
+The Earnout Rights are subject to the same vesting conditions as the Replacement RSUs to which they relate and will settle at the same time as such Replacement RSUs; provided that, to the extent that a Replacement RSU has settled prior to the occurrence of the applicable Earnout Date, any Earnout Rights in respect of such Replacement RSUs will be extent that any Replacement RSUs are forfeited on or prior to the occurrence of an Earnout Date, for purposes of calculating such participant's Earnout Rights with respect to such Earnout Date, the amount in the numerator of the fraction described in clause (ii) of the first sentence of this paragraph will be reduced by the number of Replacement RSUs forfeited by such participant on or prior to the applicable Earnout Date.